Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: EXPERIMENTS

 For RO-GRAPPA, SPSG, L1-wavelet, and ROCK, we used the central 64$\times$64 k-space region as the calibration signal.
-For L1-wavelet and ROCK, we estimated coil sensitivity maps (CSMs) using the ESPIRiT\cite{uecker2014espirit} method from the central 30$\times$30 k-space region.
+For L1-wavelet and ROCK, we estimated coil sensitivity maps using the ESPIRiT\citep{uecker2014espirit} method from the central 30$\times$30 k-space region.
+The choices of k-space calibration sizes were based on common practices in prior works\citep{pytorchgrappa,uecker2014espirit} and empirical adjustments on collected datasets.

-For deep learning methods, VarNet and our method (ROGER), models were trained on the official fastMRI brain training set.
+For deep learning methods, i.e., VarNet and ROGER, the models were trained on the official fastMRI brain training set.
 We removed the last four noisy slices from each volume, resulting in approximately 52k slice images for training.
-The models were then used to infer on all other datasets without retraining, except for SMS EPI, where light fine-tuning was performed.
+The models were then used to infer on all four FSE datasets without fine-tuning.
+For SMS EPI datasets, light fine-tuning was performed as detailed in section \ref{GE_EPI_RESULTS}.

-For VarNet, paired SMS data and fully sampled data were created under the ROC framework and used to train VarNet weights for 50 epochs with the official settings\cite{zbontar2018fastmri}.
+For VarNet, paired SMS data and fully sampled data were created under the ROC framework and used to train VarNet weights for 50 epochs with the official settings\citep{zbontar2018fastmri}.
 For ROGER, multi-coil images were coil-combined using ESPIRiT and then used to train the diffusion generative model.
 The complex-valued images were split into real and imaginary components, each serving as a separate channel.
-Guidance scaling factor $\lambda$ was set to 2 and the LFE size to 8.
-We adopted the UNet network with multi-resolution attention as the DDPM architecture, using code from guided diffusion\cite{dhariwal2021diffusion,nichol2021improved}.
+The hyperparameter $\eta$ in Eq.~\ref{eq:ddpm reverse2} was set to 1, $\lambda$ in Eq.~\ref{eq:13} was set to 2, and the LFE size $s$ in Eq.~\ref{eq:predict Low-frequency} was set to 8.
+We adopted the UNet network with multi-resolution attention as the DDPM architecture, similar to previous work\citep{luo2023bayesian,DDS,huang2024noise}, and used the implementation from the Ablated Diffusion Model (ADM) project\citep{dhariwal2021diffusion,nichol2021improved}.
 Training was conducted with forward/reverse step of 1000, learning rate of $1\times10^{-4}$, batch size of 8, $2\times10^{5}$ iterations, and the Adam optimizer.

-For the SMS EPI data, to address geometric distortion mismatch issue\cite{Polimeni2016fleet,lyu2018improved,fMRI7TeslaReview}, MB1R1 data were used first to train GRAPPA kernels to reconstruct MB2R2 images, which were then to generate CSMs for MB4R2.
+For the GE SMS EPI data, to address the geometric distortion issue\citep{Polimeni2016fleet,lyu2018improved,fMRI7TeslaReview}, MB1R1 data were used first to train GRAPPA kernels to reconstruct MB2R2 images, which were then used to generate coil sensitivity maps for MB4R2.
 This provides a better geometry match between the coil sensitivity maps and the SMS data due to the same in-plane acceleration factors.
+For the Siemens SMS EPI data, coil sensitivity calibration was conducted using single-band 2-shot EPI data with VC-SAKE\citep{lyu2018robust, liu2019pec} phase correction.